-Welcome to the forty-second season of the Louisiana Choral Foundation’s Masterworks Chorale.
+It is with great anticipation that we welcome you to the forty-third season of the Louisiana Choral Foundation’s Masterworks Chorale.
 It is our pleasure to continue to produce innovative programming while providing choral enrichment and compelling performances for Southwest Louisiana.
-This season, entitled Celestial Songs of the Soul, will feature a variety of musical offerings occurring in several venues.
+This season, entitled America’s Music: Innovative, Inspirational and Diversified, will feature a variety of musical offerings occurring in several venues.